-- 1. the Temporary Transfer forms have been signed by both the seller and the buyer - 2. the specified volume of water is available in the seller's account - 3. the transfer is within the same scheme and zone and not subject to a physical constraint on transfer - 4. the seller's account is not in arrears - 5. the transfer will not result in a significant water loss (or if it does, approving it to occur at a future time when there are sufficient flows to minimise loss).
+- 1. the Temporary Transfer forms have been signed by both the seller and the buyer - 2. the specified volume of water is available in the seller's account - 3. the transfer is within the same scheme and zone, or between zones in accordance with the rules in the relevant ROP, and not subject to a physical constraint on transfer - 4. the seller's account is not in arrears - 5. the transfer will not result in a significant water loss (or if it does, approving it to occur at a future time when there are sufficient flows to minimise loss).

 Provided these criteria are met, the transfer is approved.
-The timeliness of the approval process is subject to a performance measure agreed by COAG - namely, 95% of trades approved within 5 business days of a fully completed form is received.
-SunWater has nearly always been able to approve 100% of trades within this timeframe.
+The timeliness of the approval process is subject to a performance measure agreed by COAG - namely, 95% of trades approved within 5 business days of a fully completed form being received.